Below is a list of frequently asked questions regarding Florida expungements and sealings.

 A lawyer/attorney is a person educated in the law, who is licensed to represent other people before the courts.
 Anyone can represent themselves.
 However, due to the ever more complexities within the law it is not advisable to represent yourself because a minor mistake may forego you chance to try again.
 See, Do You Need an Expungement Lawyer.

 There is no exact answer to this question.
 Once ordered the Clerk of Court must execute the order.
 However, if court costs are due, those must be paid first.
 Agencies that are affected by the order must execute it once notice has been given to them.
 The time it takes to do all of these things is not precise.
-A round estimate may be between 3-5 weeks to be safe.

 Yes.
 You do not have to live in the State of Florida to have a Florida criminal arrest record sealed or expunged.
 You do not even have to live within the country.
 Millions of people each year visit Florida.
 People get arrested while visiting Florida and then return home.
 The law applies to everyone.